 DON’T MISS THOSE DISCOUNT DATES!

 MONEY-MAKING TIP: To avoid missing the discounts, I suggest that you change the name of vendors to display their discount rates.
 For example: “Local Lumberyard-2/10 Discount.”

 9. Save time and frustration at year-end: enter tax info for any potential IRS Form 1099 contractor when you create their Vendor record.

 It’s critical that you create and dispatch 1099s to everyone who is eligible.
 That’s why QuickBooks has a built-in tool for doing this.

 Tip: Require contractors to provide this information to you BEFORE you issue their first payment.
 It’s a whole lot easier to obtain their information at that point.
-It’s amazing how much more difficult it can be to track it down when it gets to be time to issue those 1099’s!
+(It’s amazing how much more difficult it can be to track down this information when it gets to be December or January and you’re under the gun to issue those 1099’s!)

 QuickBooks is easy to use, but its advanced features – especially job-cost-related options – may require deeper explanations and practice.
 And you’ll find it even easier to use if you learn the theory and concepts behind the step-by-step procedures.

 If you want a more comprehensive understanding of QuickBooks accounting and payments best practices, talk to us.
 We have training classes, construction templates for QuickBooks, and one-to-one training.
 We can also help you find other helpful resources.